ShaunCurtis/Blazr.EditStateTracker/readme.md

-# Creating A Blazor Edit State Tracker
+# Building A Blazor Edit State Tracker

 `EditContext` has no mechanism to store the initial state of model properties, and therefore doesn't track true state.
 It simply registers that a value in a `InputBase` field has changed.
 The value could change back to it's original and `EditContext` would still register it as modified.